aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Returns the gradient preset color for the specified fill.
-[GradientPresetType](../../com.aspose.cells/gradientpresettype).
+See [GradientPresetType](../../com.aspose.cells/gradientpresettype).

 **Returns:**
 int